What it means

 - Reality

-- Good cadence protects creative work from random requests and shifting priorities
+- A good rhythm protects creative work from random requests and shifting priorities

 GTM cadence belongs only to sales